GoogleChrome/developer.chrome.com/site/en/blog/animation-worklet/index.md

 You might know that certain CSS properties are fast to animate, while others are not.
 Some properties just need some work on the GPU to be animated, while others force the browser to re-layout the entire document.
-Sites like [CSSTriggers.com](https://csstriggers.com/) show you which properties are fast to animate, and which are not.

 In Chrome (as in many other browsers) we have a process called the compositor, whose job it is — and I'm very much simplifying here — to arrange layers and